sinedied/fuzz-run/README.md

 - `-u` or `--update`: It will check for outdated packages and run an interactive update, using under the hood `npx npm-check -u` if NPM is your package manager or `yarn upgrade-interactive` if you use Yarn.
 - `-r` or `--refresh`: It will delete `node_modules` folder and lockfile, and reinstall all your packages.
 I probably use that more than I should, but it's always a handy fix.

+### Package manager

+Supported package managers are NPM and Yarn.

+By default, your package manager will be autodetected based on your project's lockfile format, and corresponding commands will be used.

+You can also force a package manager by setting the `NODE_PACKAGE_MANAGER` environment variable.

 ## API

 You can also integrate this script runner in your own CLI by using the function `fuzzyRun(args, packageManager)`: